TurBoss/blt/doc/tree.rst

   **-from** *rootNode*
-    Specifies the root node for the path. *RootNode* is an index or a tag but may not reference multiple nodes.
+    Specifies the root node for the path. *RootNode* is an index or a tag (like "root") but may not reference multiple nodes.
 The default is "root".

   **-nocomplain**
      Indicates to return "-1" instead of generating an error if any